benedictkioko/keystone-graphql-api/README.md

 Headless CMS &amp; GraphQL API with KeystoneJS

-This project contains an AdminUI and GraphQL App.
+This project contains an AdminUI, GraphQL PlayGround and GraphQL App.

-You probably want to add Lists, Authentication, Access control and a front-end application.

 ## Running the Project.